The Logistics of the Logistical Nightmare That is ‘The Campaign for North Africa’

 In the first OpStage, the units consume 12 water points from Cairo’s infinite supply, 8 for the recce unit and 1 for each Light Truck.
 The recce unit could drive 90 hexes with their 45 CPA, but they don’t want to abandon the Light Trucks, so they only drive 50 hexes (25 CPA) to stay together.
 This gets the unit to Galal (Green) and consumed 60 fuel points doing so.

 In the second OpStage, the unit consumes 12 water points from the well at Galal and refuels from the trucks, leaving 140 in the fuel storage.
-The unit travels 33 hexes to Sidi Barrani (Purple) and run into the end of the road.
+The unit travels 33 hexes to Sidi Barrani (Purple circle on our map) and runs into the end of the road.
 Movement through Clear Terrain costs 2 CP and also increases the chance of vehicle breakdown, which we are ignoring for this example.
-Using the last 9 CPA, the unit stops outside the village of Buq Buq (Blue).
+Using the last 9 CPA, the unit stops outside the village of Buq Buq (Blue circle).

 We’ve reached our destination!